Berkeley County Roundhouse Authority

 Meetings: All meetings of the Berkeley County Roundhouse Authority board of directors are open to the public and are held on the the second Wednesday of each month at 6 PM, unless otherwise.

-Board of Directors: Volunteer members are appointed to 3-year terms by the Berkeley County Council, the governing body of Berkeley County.
+Board of Directors: Members are appointed to 3-year terms by the Berkeley County Council, the governing body of Berkeley County.
+The City of Martinsburg has been invited to appoint three members.

 Chair: H.D.
 Boyd Jr.